bbetstcw/standard-and-guidance/Content Adaptation Standard and Guidance/content-adaptation-standard-and-guidance.md

         pandoc -s -S <the md file name> -o <out put file>.docx

-1. If the modification of an article is minor, don't send it to PM.
+1. If the modification of an article is minor, no need to send it to PM.

 1. For new articles, highlight the customized parts.
 For updated articles, highlight the updated parts.

 1. If the PM has found out the screenshots are not suitable for Mooncake, and insist to customized those screenshots, customized them once, and tell the PM that content team is not supposed to do image customization.

-1. If the PM requires to get more details about the customizations that have been done, open "Track Changes" in the docx file, and instead of generating docx from the customized md file, edit it directly from the original version.
+1. If the PM requires to get more details about the customizations that have been done, open "**Track Changes**" in the docx file, and instead of generating docx from the customized md file, edit it directly from the original version.
 Or, adding comments about the customizations that have been done is also a good idea.

 1. Ask for feedback and sign-off within 3 days, and tell the PM that correctness will be assumed if no feedback received.